joshlacal/ATProtoKit/ATProtoKit/ATProtoKit.docc/ATProtoKit.md

 ### JSON Decoding

-The library takes advantage of ZippyJSON for faster decoding, but can easily be switched out for the Foundation JSONDecoder.
+The library takes advantage of ZippyJSON for faster decoding, but can easily be switched out for the Foundation ZippyJSONDecoder.

 - <!--@START_MENU_TOKEN@-->``Symbol``<!--@END_MENU_TOKEN@-->